SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ```

 If you are using the [ALToolbox tabs](framework/altoolbox.md#display-a-series-of-tabs), you can say that you're tapping the tab,
-and Kiln will tap and wait until the tab is fully visible.
+and ALKiln will tap and wait until the tab is fully visible.

 ```
     When I tap the "TabGroup-specific_tab_name-tab" tab